WillPepperr/Google_Data_Analyst_Capstone/README.md

 <h2>Program walk-through:</h2>

 The data I needed was located in the form of 4 .CSV files.
-Some of which were too big to work with in Excel.
-I decided to import them into a MySQL database.
+I realized the data files were too big to clean and transform in Excel.
+I decided the best option was to insert the tables into a MySQL database to clean the data.
 <br />
 <br />
 <a href="https://imgur.com/hIjHesv"><img src="https://i.imgur.com/hIjHesv.png" title="source: imgur.com" /></a>